Mac Studio: Release

+The Mac Studio was initially offered in two ARM-based system on a chip (SoC): an M1 Max or the M1 Ultra, which combines two M1 Max chips in one package.
+Apple said the Mac Studio performed 50 percent faster than a Mac Pro with a 16-core Intel Xeon processor.

 The Mac Studio was introduced alongside the Apple Studio Display, a 27-inch 5K monitor with an integrated 12 megapixel camera, six-speaker sound system with spatial audio and Dolby Atmos support and a height adjustable stand.
 Customers reported months-long shipping delays for the Mac Studio, attributed to a global chip shortage.

-Updates

 On June 5, 2023, during WWDC, Apple introduced updated Mac Studio models based on the M2 Max and M2 Ultra chips.
 Updates include Bluetooth 5.3, Wi-Fi 6E, the capability of running up to six 6K monitors, and support for 8K displays over Thunderbolt and HDMI.

 On March 5, 2025, updated Mac Studio models were announced with M4 Max and M3 Ultra chips, which began shipping on March 12.
-Updates include Thunderbolt 5, and memory configurable up to 512 GB and storage configurable up to 16 TB on the M3 Ultra models.
+Updates include support for AV1 decoding, hardware-accelerated ray tracing and Thunderbolt 5, with memory configurable up to 512 GB and storage configurable up to 16 TB on the M3 Ultra models.
 Despite the M4 chips being a newer generation than the M3 chips, the M3 Ultra was included in the high-end model due to there being no existing Ultra chips in the M4 line.
+The 512 GB option was removed in March 2026, and the 256 GB option in May 2026, likely due to the ongoing global memory supply shortage.

+The Mac Studio was updated with the M5 Max and M5 Ultra chips on August 25, 2026.
+These models also feature faster storage, support for genlock over USB-C, and the Apple N1 networking chip with Wi-Fi 7 and Bluetooth 6.
+The models also support clustering up to four units over Thunderbolt to share memory.
+Models with 96 GB and 256 GB of memory started to ship on September 22, while the M5 Ultra model with 512 GB of memory will ship in October.
+Alongside the Mac Mini announced the same day, it is the final Apple product announced during Tim Cook's tenure as Apple CEO.